 What had she hoped for?

-Jemila desired to be a young woman who was emotionally and mentally stable to make her choices and take responsibility for it.
+Jemila desired to be an emotionally and mentally stable young woman to make her choices and take responsibility for them.
 This way, she would become a strong pillar of society by overcoming life’s challenges of poverty, illiteracy, early pregnancies, and the dealings of motherhood coupled with an uncertain future.
-She had skills and talents that she had yet to discover.
+She had skills and talents that she still needed to discover.
 Every time she was greeted with uncertainty, she expected those around her to re-establish her faith and bring her to the realization that her dreams were workable.
 This age was the stepping stone to discovering who she was, and she lost it because of family, religion, culture, and a young man who decided to make her an unprepared bride.

 What is her vision now?

 The global epidemic of child marriage, which is still widely practiced across Africa, is not unusual.
 Girls younger than 12 years old or 15 years old are given to marriage without their consent.
 This violates the fundamental rights of these children and places them at a disadvantage.
-It has been determined that child marriage has detrimental effects on children’s education, as well as on their integrity and dignity.
+It has been determined that child marriage has detrimental effects on children’s education and their integrity and dignity.
 It is her vision to get back her integrity and dignity.